2026 Loan Limits · Universal Lookup

 Direct from HUD.
 Updated for 2026.

-The numbers on these pages come straight from HUD's Computerized Homes Underwriting Management System (CHUMS).
-For each county we surface the 1-, 2-, 3-, and 4-unit conforming limits set by FHFA, the FHA forward limits set by HUD, the median sales price the limits are calibrated to, and the cost-class designation.
+Numbers come straight from HUD's Computerized Homes Underwriting Management System (CHUMS): the canonical FHFA conforming limits, FHA Forward (203b) limits, the median sales price the limits are calibrated to, and the cost-class designation.
+Census ACS demographics layer on top.

 How we use it.
 Every loan we structure starts with confirming the limit for your county.
 If you're shopping multiple properties across counties, the limit can change which product is the right fit.